 Our Corporate Workforce Equality and Diversity Report forms part of the equality information we collect, analyse and publish to comply with the three aims of the Public Sector Equality Duty to: eliminate discrimination and harassment, promote equality of opportunity and foster good relations between different groups.
-The information in this report helps us to ensure equality considerations are embedded in our employment related policies, practices and decision-making.
+The information in this report helps us to ensure equality considerations are embedded in our employment related policies. practices and decision-making.
 The report is informed by collecting employee equality information as it helps us to monitor the equality profile of our employees.
 Analysis of the information also helps us see whether we are achieving our commitment to ensuring equality of opportunity for all staff.
 Doing this helps us to better understand our employees, ensure they are supported, and create a better workplace.
-Information collected is confidential and stored securely.
+The majority of the information included in this report has been taken from the councils SAP HCM HR/Payroll system.
+The information collected is confidential and stored securely.
 It would never be used in a way that could identify individuals.
 Collecting, monitoring and reporting the information is in line with the Council's Equality Scheme and it helps us to meet our obligation under the Public Sector Equality Duty.